tipi-build/docs/02-conventions.md

       └── impl.cpp
 ```

-One typical kind of C++ project is when headers and implementation files are split in different folders. _tipi_ will consider the `include/` folder to be the publicly installable headers and `src/` folder to contain the implementation files constituing the library.
+One typical kind of C++ project is when headers and implementation files are split in different folders. _tipi_ will consider the `include/` folder to be the publicly installable headers and `src/` folder to contain the implementation files constituting the library.

 > _tipi_ checks the presence of `include/`, `inc/`, `src/` and `sources/` to infer this convention.

-#### Samedir libs
+#### Same directory libraries

 ```
   .